 Accommodations for exams allow students with disabilities to fairly represent their knowledge and skills while mitigating the impact of disability-related impairments.
 There are several different types of accommodations that may be suggested based on the academic environment, the course objectives, and the abilities of the student.
-Arranging and providing accommodations is an interactive process between the student, faculty member, and staff at Disability Services.
+Arranging and providing accommodations is an interactive process between the student, faculty member, and staff at the Center for Accessibility and Disability Resources.
 Testing accommodations are changes to the format of a test (e.g., providing a test in large print) or its administration procedures (e.g., permitting extended time to complete the test).
 Testing accommodations change how students are tested but do not change what a test measures.
 Students with disabilities who receive testing accommodations are required to take the same assessment and reach the same level of proficiency as students who do not use them.

 Alternate Testing Location